Inventory, 11 lbs : 33.89

-The date palm is in the family Arecaceae and the Medjool is a variety of date botanically classified as Phoenix dactylifera.
+The date palm is in the plant family, Arecaceae, and the Medjool is a variety of date botanically classified as Phoenix dactylifera.
+Dates are further classified as one of three types: dry, semi-dry and soft.
+The Medjool is considered to be a soft variety.
 Medjool dates originated in Morocco where they are also known as Mejhool dates.
-Considered to be the "king of dates" or the "crown jewel of dates", Medjools have earned such a reputation because of their superior flavor, consistency, size and availability.
-Of the three types of dates, dry, semi-dry and soft, the Medjool is considered to be a soft variety.
+They have earned a reputation as the "king of dates" or the "crown jewel of dates” because of their superior flavor, consistency, size, and availability.

 The Medjool has always been immensely popular throughout the Middle East.
 It was historically used by the Ancient Egyptians for making some of the earliest forms of wine, and by the Muslims in their religious observations.
 The date is believed to be the first food Muhammad ate after breaking from his fast during Ramadan, and is still a traditional part of present day Islamic practice.

 In the 1920's the growing of Medjool dates became very popular in the United States particularly in California and Arizona.
 Date palms have an extensive history in the Middle East where they have been an important source for both food and building materials thousands of years.
 They are first thought to have been cultivated in the Persian Gulf region as early as 4,000 BC and are considered to be one of the earliest domesticated crops.
 The spread of the date throughout the Mediterranean, Europe, Asia as well as Africa is attributed to the far reaching colonization of the Arabs.

 Restaurants currently purchasing this product as an ingredient for their menu.

 |Toast Catering||San Diego CA||858-208-9422|